Shiann Darkangelo: NWHL

+PWHL

+Darkangelo signed with PWHL Boston prior to the beginning of the PWHL's inaugural season in 2024.
+On March 18, 2024, she was traded to PWHL Ottawa in exchange for Lexie Adzija and Caitrin Lonergan.
+On June 26, 2024, she signed a one-year contract extension with Ottawa.
+During the 2024–25 season, she recorded eight goals and nine assists in 29 games.
+On June 17, 2025, she signed a two-year contract with the Montreal Victoire.

-International
+International play

 In 2011, Darkangelo won the gold medal with USA Hockey at the U18 IIHF Women's World Championships.
 In 2016, she would win gold with the US at the senior IIHF Women's World Championships, picking up 4 points in 5 games.

 Personal life

 Darkangelo was born in Royal Oak, Michigan and raised in Brighton, Michigan.
 She has five siblings, three brothers, Anthony, Austin, and Isaac; and two sisters, Mariah and Ciara.
-Her younger brother Isaac led the Northern Michigan Wildcats in tackles in the 2019–20 season before transferring to Illinois University to play with the Illinois Fighting Illini football program of the NCAA Division I in April 2020.
+Her younger brother Isaac is a professional football player.

 Darkangelo follows a plant-based diet.
 She is a certified plant-based nutritionist and owner of Plant-Based Performance, a whole foods, plant-based lifestyle coaching company.

+She is a member of the LGBTQ community and in a relationship with Toronto Sceptres goaltender, Elaine Chuli.